Now taking consultations for surgery in 2026

 Can Medicare or Private Insurance Help Cover the Cost of Gynaecomastia Surgery in Sydney?

-In medically appropriate cases, male breast reduction (also known as male reduction mammoplasty) may qualify for a rebate under the Medicare Benefits Schedule (MBS).
+In medically appropriate cases, male breast reduction (male reduction mammoplasty) may qualify for a rebate under the Medicare Benefits Schedule (MBS).
 The most commonly used item number is 31525, which refers to:

 “Mastectomy (unilateral or bilateral), for gynecomastia, with or without liposuction.”

-This code applies when gynaecomastia is persistent, has not responded to non-surgical treatment, and causes significant physical or psychological distress.
+This item number applies when gynaecomastia is persistent, has not responded to non-surgical treatment, and meets the criteria for MBS coverage.

 What to Expect During Recovery from a Male Breast Reduction Procedure

-Recovery after men’s chest reduction surgery is typically straightforward, but it’s important to allow your body time to heal and adjust.
+Recovery after male breast reduction surgery varies for each patient.
+It is important to allow your body time to heal.

-Most patients experience some swelling, bruising and tightness across the chest in the first week.
-These are normal side effects and usually begin to subside within 10 to 14 days.
-Light movement is encouraged early on, but strenuous activity and upper body workouts should be avoided for at least four to six weeks.
+Most patients experience swelling, bruising, and tightness in the chest during the first week.
+These effects are normal and usually begin to subside within 10 to 14 days.
+Light movement is encouraged early, but strenuous activity and upper body exercise should be avoided for at least four to six weeks.

-To support healing and manage discomfort after male reduction mammoplasty, Dr Kumar may recommend:
+To support healing and manage discomfort after surgery, Dr Kumar may recommend:

-• Wearing a compression garment to minimise swelling and support the new chest contour
+• Wearing a compression garment to reduce swelling and support healing of the chest

-• Keeping your upper body elevated while resting
+• Keeping the upper body elevated while resting

-Most men return to work within one to two weeks, depending on the nature of their job.
-For more details on recovery after surgery, visit our plastic surgery recovery guide.
+Many patients are able to return to work within one to two weeks, depending on the nature of their job.
+For more information, visit our plastic surgery recovery guide.

 Download our Male Breast Reduction (Gynaecomastia Surgery) Guide